requarks/docs-legacy/install.md

 ## Authentication

+Wiki.js offers various authentication providers that you can enable.
+See the [authentication guide](authentication) to learn how to get the necessary info for each provider.

 | Property            | Required | Description                                                                                                                          |   Default Value  |
 |---------------------|:--------:|--------------------------------------------------------------------------------------------------------------------------------------|:----------------:|
 | **public**          | yes      | Should the wiki be accessible publicly without a login.
 Set to false to require all users to login before accessing any wiki content. | false |